 South Carolina Perjury Laws

-- Their testimony is false, misleading, or incomplete
+- False, misleading, or incomplete

-- Their testimony is given under oath
+- Given under oath

 What is Subornation of Perjury?